 On May 29, 2018, we entered into a Fourth Amendment to Credit Agreement (the "Amendment"), pursuant to which the Company repaid \$3.0 million in principal of the existing \$10.6 million credit facility established with MidCap Financial Trust ("MidCap") in 2015.
-The terms of the credit facility have been amended to impose less restrictive covenants, lower prepayment fees for the Company and extended the maturity to May 2022.
+The terms of the credit facility have been amended to impose less restrictive covenants, lower prepayment fees for the Company and extend the maturity to May 2022.
 The Amendment modified the principal payments payable under the Credit Agreement including a period of 18 months where there are no principal payments due.
 The interest rate on the credit facility is one-month LIBOR plus 7.25%.
 Principal payments begin December 2019.
 Principal payments beginning December 2019 are \$252 plus interest per month.
-The Company was in compliance with the covenant as March 31, 2019.
 On April 30, July 15, August 26 and October 15, 2019, the Company received waivers from Midcap as administrative agent for the lenders who are party to the Agreement, wherein the lenders waived the Company's compliance with the obligation to deliver audited financial statements within 120 days of year-end pursuant to the Credit Agreement.
 The waivers were effective through November 7, 2019.
 The Company delivered the audited financial statements on or about October 29, 2019, and is currently in compliance with this covenant.